5461-117 - Power Supply Module - 301

 The connections to the main power supplies are made via terminals located on the front of the power supply units.
 These terminals provide a convenient interface for connecting power input and output cables.

-How is the ps chassis linked to the control chassis?
+How is the PS chassis linked to the control chassis?

 The power supply chassis is connected to the control chassis through a 50-pin ribbon cable.
 The ribbon cable is connected to a specific connector on the TMR (Triple Modular Redundant) Main Chassis's back underside.
 The cable can be attached to connectors beneath the A and C Kernels in either direction.